bluesky-social/atproto/packages/lexicon/DESIGN.md

 ### Reserved field names

-There are a set of fields which are reserved in ADX and shouldn't be used by schemas.
+There are a set of fields which are reserved in ATP and shouldn't be used by schemas.

 |Field|Usage|
 |-|-|